Meet the Team

 Pacific Coast and Central Valley

-As an Avian Ecologist at Point Blue, my work has primarily focused on creating and enhancing waterbird habitat in the agricultural landscape of California’s Central Valley as part of the Migratory Bird Conservation Partnership, along with our incredible partners at Audubon California and The Nature Conservancy.
+As an Avian Ecologist at Point Blue, my work is focused on creating and enhancing waterbird habitat in the agricultural landscape of California’s Central Valley.
+I lead the Wildlife-friendly Working Lands Initiative of the Migratory Bird Conservation Partnership where Point Blue works alongside our incredible partners at Audubon California and The Nature Conservancy.

 I started my work with Point Blue in conjunction with my M.S. thesis at Humboldt State University, examining space use and habitat selection of Long-billed Curlews using satellite telemetry in California’s Central Valley.
 In 2011 I joined Point Blue as staff to help conduct studies evaluating waterbird response to post-harvest rice management in the Sacramento Valley.
 I am thrilled to be part of an effort that is making a real difference for shorebirds and rice growers.